-- The towing vehicle has a functionally safe trailer pulling device and electrical connector coupling. - The caravan is in an operationally safe condition, has a valid license, and is designed for the towing vehicle..
-Do not exceed the permissible trailer load and maximum draw-bar load (→ registration certificate part I, operating manuals for the towing vehicle and the towing device). - Do not couple or uncouple caravan if the overrun brake is activated. - For couplings with removable towing ball ensure that the towing ball is properly fastened (→ operating manual provided with the towing device). - Always proceed with caution when coupling or uncoupling the caravan. - Ensure that a helper standing away from the towing vehicle assists the driver of the towing vehicle in approaching the caravan coupling. - Ensure that no one is in the caravan and that no one is in the space between towing vehicle and caravan. - Enter the danger zone between the towing vehicle and caravan only when the towing vehicle and caravan are at standstill and are both secured with parking brakes. - Immediately after coupling always check the vehicle lighting equipment and brakes on the caravan for correct function.
+- The towing vehicle has a functionally safe trailer pulling device and electrical connector coupling. - The caravan is in an operationally safe condition, has a valid license, and is designed for the towing vehicle.
+Do not exceed the permissible trailer load and maximum draw-bar load (→ registration certificate part I, operating manuals for the towing vehicle and the towing device). - Before starting your trip, ensure that the entry step is retracted - Do not couple or uncouple caravan if the overrun brake is activated. - Ensure that the handbrake lever has a sufficient range of movement. - When using couplings with a removable hitch ball, ensure that the hitch ball is properly mounted (→ operating manual provided with the towing device). - Always proceed with caution when coupling or uncoupling the caravan. - Ensure that a helper standing away from the towing vehicle assists the driver of the towing vehicle in approaching the caravan coupling. - Ensure that no one is in the caravan and that no one is in the space between towing vehicle and caravan. - Enter the danger zone between the towing vehicle and caravan only when the towing vehicle and caravan are at standstill and are both secured with parking brakes. - Immediately after coupling always check the vehicle lighting equipment and brakes on the caravan for correct function.